mpmoine/CMIP7_DReq_Software/README.md

 ## Pip installation

-If you have a conda environment which already has the dependencies of this package you can install the code using
+If you have a conda or virtual (venv, virtualenv) environment which already has the dependencies of this package you can install the code using
 ```bash
 python -m pip install git+https://github.com/CMIP-Data-Request/CMIP7_DReq_Software.git@<tag>